 BENEFITS OF SEX

-Evidence suggests that cute cat pictures and other cute animal images can improve mood, reduce levels of the stress hormone cortisol, and even improve cognitive function.
+Evidence suggests that viewing cute cat pictures and other cute animal images can have positive effects on mood, stress, cognitive function, and metabolism.

 A cat’s purr can stimulate bone growth, reduce inflammation, trigger cell growth and oxytocin release, and lower cortisol.
 Read More